 Spark Academy board of trustees and administrators reserve the right to amend, update, revise, edit this parent-student handbook at any time throughout the academic year.

-Rev. August, 2024
+Rev. August, 2025

-Ratified by the board of trustees on 8/27/24
+Ratified by the board of trustees on 2/19/25 rev 2024/25

-Student and Parent Handbook Agreement 2024-2025
+Student and Parent Handbook Agreement & Acceptable Use of Computers and Internet Agreement 2025-2026